Year: 2024 | Players: 2-10 | Min: 20 | Ages: 8+

 That said, Landmarks definitely has its moments and I’d never turn it down if other people wanted to play it.
 It probably won’t go into my main group’s regular rotation, but I can see it working well when I’m with people who want to play a thinkier light game.

 If you’re a big fan of word games, chances are you’ll have a good time playing Landmarks.
-It’s a great fit for those who enjoy puzzling out clever clues together, and it’s especially solid as a three-player game.
+It’s a great fit for those who enjoy puzzling out clever clues together, and it’s especially solid as a three-player board game.

 Landmarks Links